 - Effective May 24: All capacity limits for indoor gatherings and outdoor gatherings are lifted.

 Physical distancing requirements for indoor and outdoor settings are eliminated.

 Note: Businesses with more capacity under the current limits -- 50 people for indoor gatherings, 100 people for outdoor gatherings, or 5 people per 1,000 square feet -- are permitted to maintain that standard until May 24.

 3. Update travel policies established last summer.

-- Effective May 1: Shift Maine’s COVID-19 travel policy to automatically exempt all states, unless otherwise determined by the Maine CDC.
 If one or more states see a spike in cases of highly contagious COVID-19 variants, Maine will apply its test or quarantine requirement to travelers to and from that state.

 Federal requirements related to international travel remain in effect.